JAMES RENWICK ALLIANCE FOR CRAFT

 online ARTIST TALK AND in-person DEMONSTRATION

-JRACraft has partnered with Heurich House Museum to present artist Ted Lott, for the third and final program in this season's Distinguished Artist Series.
+JRACraft is excited to partner with District Clay Center to present artist Shae Bishop, for the first program in this season's Distinguished Artist Series.

-oin us for a virtual artist talk on Tuesday, February 25, where Lott will discuss his career and influences.
-Later that week on Saturday March 1, meet Lott at the Heurich House Museum for a live demonstration to discover the techniques and process behind his wood sculpture.
-The demonstration will be followed by an exclusive guided tour of Heurich House led by JRACraft member and decorative arts historian Oscar Fitzgerald.
+Register below to join us for a virtual artist talk on Tuesday, October 21, where Bishop will discuss his career and influences.
+Later that week on Saturday October 25, meet Bishop at the District Clay Center for a live demonstration to discover the techniques and process behind his intricate ceramic works.

 ARTIST TALK (ONLINE ONLY)